Wu Yi Tea Classification, Benefits, Taste & Caffeine

 Official Wu Yi Source Tea Criteria

-Besides just the original growing location, there are more requirements for tea to be classified as original rock tea.
+Whether or not a tea can be classified as Wuyi tea isn't just depend on the grown location.
 For an oolong tea to be classified as original rock tea, it needs to be:

 - produced in 2798 square kilometers of land on the Wuyishan; In the next paragraph we will discuss more about the geographic classification.